freedom35/backup-util-dotnet-core/README.md

 To execute the portable version, open a terminal window and change to the directory containing the app.

-The portable app (**backuputil.dll**) can be executed using the .NET Core framework using the following command:
+The portable app (**backuputil.dll**) can be executed via the .NET framework using the following command:
 ```sh
 $ dotnet backuputil.dll [option] [<filename>]
 ```

-Alternatively, if the project has been [published](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-runtime-dependent) to target the local platform, the **publish** directory will also contain a native bootstrap file for executing the app.
+Alternatively, if the project has been [published](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-framework-dependent) to target the local platform, the **publish** directory will also contain a native bootstrap file for executing the app.

 The specific command line to run the **executable** with vary depending on the OS: